Our Lawyers

 Recovering Compensation After a Dog Bite

 Dog bite cases may seem straightforward in principle; however, they can often become quite complicated once insurance companies get involved.
-If you have been the victim of a Chicago dog attack, reach out to a dedicated personal injury lawyer for assistance.
+If you have been the victim of a Chicago dog attack, reach out to a top-rated personal injury lawyer for assistance.

 Contact the Chicago Dog Bite Lawyers at Briskman Briskman & Greenberg

 If you, your child, or another family member recently suffered serious injuries stemming from a dog bite or attack, reach out to the Chicago dog bite lawyers at Briskman Briskman & Greenberg to schedule a free consultation.
 Since 1987, we have been helping injury victims seek meaningful compensation that allows them to move on with their lives after suffering serious injuries.
-And, as a part of the Briskman Guarantee, we will never charge you for our legal representation unless and until we can help you recover compensation for your injuries.
-In most cases, we will even advance all the litigation costs, meaning you do not need to pay anything upfront to bring your case.
-To learn more and schedule a free consultation with one of our Chicago dog bite lawyers, call us at 877-595-4878.
-You can also reach us through our online contact form.